Match #228817 (Integrated Track)

 Interns at Centerstone will also have access to Relias, an online training application.
 There are a wide variety of clinical topics available.

 Interns with Centerstone will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day with one hour for lunch.
 No weekend work or after hours on-call is required.
 Interns may elect to have patient contact hours after 5:00 pm with an adjusted start time for the day per approval and supervisor availability.

 Please note that not every experience is identical and site schedules are a general guideline.
 Interns may be required to make themselves available at other times as needed.
 What is provided above is an example of what the work week might look like for an intern at this site.

-It should be noted that Columbus, Indiana, is 2 hours and 17 minutes away from Logansport, Indiana, where quarterly in-person didactic training is held.
-Due to the distance, interns at this location will be provided with some travel reimbursement considerations for monthly didactic training.
+It should be noted that Columbus, Indiana, is 2 hours and 17 minutes away from Logansport, Indiana, where the internship orientation will be held.
+Hotel, meal and travel expenses will be covered.
+As didactic location may change during the intern year, expenses will continue to be covered.